kiritokevin/Simple-application-on-reinforcement-learning/README.md

 The Play button at the end will automatically play the game with the learned Q values.
 You can check how many times you win or lose given the current Q values (so after learning for a while, you can check whether the policy is behaving well).

+We have three different evaluations here:
-- (3 points) Monte Carlo Policy Evaluation
+1. Monte Carlo Policy Evaluation

-- (4 points) Temporal-Difference Policy Evaluation
+2. Temporal-Difference Policy Evaluation

-- (6 points) Q-Learning
+3. Q-Learning

 =========